Frequently asked

 03What are Provisional Costs and Sums

-Prime Costs and Provisional Sums are included in all contacts which cover an anticipated cost of certain elements or items included in the works.
+Prime Costs and Provisional Sums are included in all contracts which cover an anticipated cost of certain elements or items included in the works.

 A PC Item is an item that has not been selected at the time of signing the Contract.
 A PC Item includes the cost of the supply of the item only and includes items such as tiles, fixtures, lights.